mdco1990/WebApp/docs/SECURITY.md

 - Static API key is weak by design; not suitable for multi-user
 - SQLite + filesystem backup can leak data if device compromised
 - No per-user auth/roles; it's a single-user tool

+Role-based access:
+- Admin-only surfaces: Swagger UI at `/api/` and SQLite Web at `/db-admin/` require an authenticated admin session.
+- Users table includes `is_admin` flag.
+Existing DBs are auto-migrated to add this column and promote `admin` user.